PradhakshanaD/Image_Classification_using_Transfer_learning/README.md

 # Image Classification Using Transfer Learning

 This project aims to develop an image classification model using transfer learning techniques with TensorFlow and Keras.
 Transfer learning involves leveraging pre-trained neural network models and fine-tuning them to suit specific tasks, reducing the need for training from scratch and improving efficiency.
+Here's the link to the dataset --> [Dataset](https://www.kaggle.com/c/dogs-vs-cats/data)

 ## Key Features: